YetiCodeCamp/cpp-for-beginners/docs/CodeBlocks_Setup.md

 4. Click `Next` in Welcome to CodeBlocks setup window.

-5. Click `I Agree`, if you agree to the License Agreement (you cannot install or use the program if you do not).
+5. Click `I Agree`, if you agree to the License Agreement (note that you cannot install or use the program if you do not).

 6. Select `Full` (everything selected) in the drop-down inside the Choose Components window.

 7. Select `Install` in the Choose Install Location window.
 Note that you can choose a different path here if you wish.
-By default is uses: `C:\Program Files (x86)\CodeBlocks`
+By default CodeBlocks uses: `C:\Program Files (x86)\CodeBlocks`

 8. Follow any remaining prompts until installation is complete.

-9. You should now have a CodeBlocks icon in your start menu and/or desktop.
+9. You should now have a CodeBlocks icon in your start menu and/or on your desktop.

-10. Create a folder to hold your projects, I like to create a new folder right off of my C: (or other) drive called something like `C:\C++\_Tutorials`
+10. Create a folder to hold your projects, I like to create a new folder right off of my C:\ (or other) drive called something like `C:\C++\_Tutorials`
     Note the underscore in the folder name.
-Sometimes spaces in folder or filenames can cause issues with CodeBlocks or other compilers you may use.
-Try to avoid using them if possible, at least with your project folders and filenames.
+Sometimes spaces in folder or filenames can cause issues with CodeBlocks, or with other compilers that you may use.
+Try to avoid using space in your naming if possible, at least with your project folders and filenames.

 11. Create your first Program.
 Double click on the CodeBlocks Icon to launch the program.
 Once the program has launched, go to `File→New→Project` to create a new project.